Can you use retinol and Azelaic Acid together?

 Who Should Use Retinol?

 Retinol is the best wrinkle fighter available OTC.
-If you want to tackle wrinkles as well as acne and/or hyperpigmentation AND your skin isn’t sensitive, retinol is the way to go.
+If you want to tackle wrinkles as well as acne and/or hyperpigmentation (or all three of them) AND your skin isn’t sensitive, retinol is the way to go.
+There’s a reason why it’s so hyped up.
+It just works.

 - Dr Dennis Gross Ferulic Acid + Retinol Brightening Solution ($88.00): available at Dermstore, Nordstrom, Sephora and SpaceNK